groonga/groonga/doc/source/reference/tuning.rst

   vm.max_map_count = 131072

-Note that your real confiugration file will be the following because you already have ``vm.overcommit_memory`` configuration::
+Note that your real configuration file will be the following because you already have ``vm.overcommit_memory`` configuration::

   vm.overcommit_memory = 1